-In 2020, the Fort Collins Downtown Development Authority, replaced their long time Little Free Public Library to provide a more sturdy, weather proof and safe place for literature for all those visiting Downtown Fort Collins.
-When the library is low, the DDA helps supply the books as a kind gesture to the downtown crowds for enjoying their time in Old Town Square!
+The Fort Collins Downtown Development Authority is home to a Little Free Library for Downtown visitors to share literature.
+When the library book supply is low, the DDA provides books as a kind gesture to the downtown crowds to enjoy their time in Old Town Square!
 It is registered on the Little Free Public Library World Map where it can be located by Charter #98164.

 Adirondack Chair & Table Painting

-Local artists from Fort Collins paint wooden Adirondack chairs and tables for the 4th year in a row to display in Old Town Square for the public to use for picnics or gathering around the Splash Pad.
+Each summer selected artists from Fort Collins paint locally crafted wooden Adirondack chairs and tables to display in Old Town Square for the public to use for picnics or gathering around the Splash Pad.
 A small stipend is given to the artists upon completion of the program project.
 New artists are selected each year to paint another round of chairs and tables to display in the square.

 Outreach Fort Collins

 Outreach Fort Collins is a street based outreach program to maintain our downtown as a safe and welcoming place while connecting our community’s most vulnerable to the services and supportive networks they need.
-It is a professionally staffed, on-the-street team who will build relationships with community members, service providers, businesses and city services as a means to address and deescalate disruptive behaviors downtown.
+It is a professionally staffed, on-the-street team who builds relationships with community members, service providers, businesses, and city services as a means to address and deescalate disruptive behaviors downtown.

 Old Town Holiday Light Ceremony

-Every evening from Friday, November 1st through Valentine’s Day on February 14th, 22 block-faces of Downtown will be illuminated with thousands of strands of brilliant white lights stretching through the alleyways, sidewalks and tree-tops of historic Old Town Fort Collins.
+Every evening from the first week in November through Valentine’s Day, 22 block-faces of Downtown will be illuminated with thousands of strands of brilliant white lights stretching through the alleyways, sidewalks and tree-tops of historic Old Town Fort Collins.
 The dazzling display of low energy and sustainable LED lights can be enjoyed anywhere along College Avenue, the northern boundary of Laporte Avenue and continuing south to Magnolia Street.
 Trees will be lit along Walnut Street, Linden Street, Pine Street, Old Town Square, Oak Street Plaza, and Mountain Avenue.

 Pianos About Town